delprofundo/delprofundo.github.io/_posts/2023-02-25-welcome-to-hypermedia-au.md

 Welcome to the first post in my blog here at hypermedia.au.
 I guess its time to introduce myself.

-My name is Bruno, I live in Brisbane Australia and have been working in technology for my entire live, to properly introduce my journey would take a few posts unto itself.
+My name is Bruno, I live in Brisbane Australia and have been working in technology for my entire life, to properly introduce my journey would take a few posts, maybe something for another time.

 I've spent most of the last 25 years working in the Web and Cloud spaces.
 Currently I work in cloud platform architecture and automation, most of my day-to-day takes place in the world of digital transformation.